TURTLE: A C library for an optimistic stepping through a topography: The TURTLE library

 \section{The TURTLE library}

-TURTLE (\textbf{T}opographic \textbf{U}tilities for t\textbf{R}ansporting par\textbf{T}icules over \textbf{L}ong rang\textbf{E}s) is a C library providing utilities for stepping through a topography described by a DEM, using the \emph{optimistic} method, described in section~\ref{sec:algorithm}.
+\textbf{T}opographic \textbf{U}tilities for t\textbf{R}ansporting par\textbf{T}icules over \textbf{L}ong rang\textbf{E}s (TURTLE) is a C library providing utilities for stepping through a topography described by a DEM, using the \emph{optimistic} algorithm, described in section~\ref{sec:algorithm}.
 The source code of the library is available from GitHub\,\cite{TURTLE:GitHub} under the GNU LGPL-3.0 license.
-Version 0.6 is used in this paper.
+Version 0.7 is used in this paper.
 The library was written in C99 and unit-tested on Linux and OSX with a coverage of $90\,\%$.
-An example of \texttt{Makefile} is shipped with the source code allowing to build TURTLE as a shared library, as well as some examples.
+A \texttt{Makefile} and a \texttt{CMakeLists.txt} are shipped with the source code allowing to build TURTLE as a shared library, as well as some examples.
 Note that in addition to the standard C library, TURTLE also requires \texttt{LibTIFF} and \texttt{libpng} in order to read GeoTIFF and PNG files respectively.
-Though, these functionalities can be disabled with C macros when compiling the library, removing the corresponding dependencies.
+Though, these functionalities can be disabled with macro definitions when compiling the library, removing the corresponding dependencies.

-TURTLE is not an image processing library neither a Monte-Carlo transport engine.
+TURTLE is neither an image processing library nor a Monte~Carlo transport engine.
 It focuses on few functionalities in order to efficiently track particles over large ranges.
 These functionalities are exposed to the end user by following an Object Oriented (OO) design, as can be seen by browsing the documentation of the Application Programming Interface (API)\,\cite{TURTLE:docs}.